Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 First, there’s a financial need brought on by the loss of a job or other economic problems.

-Second, there’s always a psychological need like the desire to feel superior, escape loneliness, escape boredom, grow, survive, etc.
+Second, there’s always a psychological need, like the desire to feel superior, escape loneliness, escape boredom, grow, survive, etc.

-Let me give you a simple example…
+Let me give you an example from my life.

 But I was bored as hell, and betting increased my adrenaline levels.